mcavalle/mcavalle/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Java, SpringBoot and React
+- 🌱 I’m currently learning Java, SpringBoot and Angular

 - 💬 Ask me about **Java**